 Aurora Swiss Aerospace is a wholly-owned subsidiary of Aurora Flight Sciences, established in the Canton of Luzern, Switzerland in 2013.
 Aurora Swiss Aerospace conducts upgrade and support projects for Aurora customers in Switzerland and throughout Europe, as well managing a European engineering team that conducts research and development for worldwide Aurora projects.

 Managed by the Research and Development Center in Cambridge, Aurora opened its first west coast location earlier this year in Mountain View, California.
 This office is focused on three primary activities: (1) the design of solar-powered aircraft (2) becoming Aurora’s center of excellence for small UAS, and (3) supporting NASA’s UAV Traffic Management (UTM) program being run out of NASA Ames.
 The Mountain View office is housed in the NASA Research Technology Park.

 Moffett Field, CA 94035

-In 2015 Aurora opened a small office in Dayton, Ohio, directly outside the gates of Wright-Patterson Air Force Base.
+In 2015 Aurora opened an office in Dayton, Ohio, directly outside the gates of Wright-Patterson Air Force Base.
 The mission of this office is to support our U.S. Air Force programs and is managed by the Research and Development Center out of Cambridge, MA.

 5100 Springfield St.